Benefits – BT7: Supernatural healing from demons comes from anointed music

 However, the context always defines the choice of word meaning!
 The Septuagint translation selected the Greek word orthos to emphasize that the chosen musician was to literally be: “horizontally level or straight or direct,” or figuratively be: “straight up, erect, or upright in character,” as if to say the king wanted more than just another “qualified well-playing, knowledgably, happy musician to make happy music to make the himself happy” – like the servants thought he wanted!
 The servants reached for “the low-hanging fruit” – cheerful musicians that play good music to cheer you up, who were then, are now, and always will be “a dime a dozen.”
 No!
 The king was disparately sick and knew he needed something far more powerfully-enabling!
 He needed Spirit-power!

 Instead, the king wanted an “upright (godly), wise musician to help him become right with God.”
-1 Samuel 16:18 continues: “One of the young men answered, ‘Behold, I have seen a son of Jesse [David] the Bethlehemite, who is experientially, relationally yada knowing or eido mentally ‘seeing’ to perceive/know (a) and/coupled one who has sunesis connect-the-dots rational understanding (b) in psalming (c), a man of valor, a man of war, prudent in speech, and a man of good presence/handsome, and the Lord is with (e) him.’”
+1 Samuel 16:18 continues: “One of the young men answered, ‘Behold, I have seen a son of Jesse [David] the Bethlehemite, who is experientially, relationally yada knowing or eido mentally ‘seeing’ to perceive/know (a) and/coupled one who has sunesis connect-the-dots rational understanding (b) in psalming (c), a man of valor, a man of war, prudent in speech, and a man of God-like good (agathos) presence/handsome, and the Lord is with (e) him.’”
 O yes, the servants understood the king – sure they said David was “experientially, relationally knowledgeable or mentally ‘seeing’ to perceive/know” (a) and “rationally understanding” (b) when it came to “psalming” like the other Levites would be, who David as king would later establish (d) to worship God regularly.
-However, David was also a courageous warrior, wise speaker, and handsome, and more importantly “God was with him!”
+However, David was also a courageous warrior, wise speaker, and handsome or God-like good in presence, and more importantly “God was with him!”
 I bet that’s exactly what helped king Saul make the final decision!
 None of those others things would help with his sickness – see Signs, Miracles, Healing. <Notes> a) yada, eido: mentally ‘seeing’ to perceive/know b) sunetos, c) psallo, d) see the word suniemi in 1 Chronicles 15:16-22 and 25:1-8, e) The Greek meta means more than just “with,” but looks towards the after-effect, change, or result that is only defined by the context.